Scalable Bayes via Barycenter in Wasserstein Space: Acknowledgement

-We thank Volkan Cevher and Quoc Tran-Dinh for proposing and implementing the algorithm for calculating Wasserstein barycenter described in \citet{Srietal15}.
-All experiments were based on a modified version of their Matlab and Gurobi code for estimating Wasserstein barycenter.
+{Volkan Cevher and Quoc Tran-Dinh proposed and implemented the linear program for calculating Wasserstein barycenter described in \citet{Srietal15}.
+All experiments were based on a modified version of Tran-Dinh's Matlab and Gurobi code for estimating Wasserstein barycenter.
+Jack Baker provided extensive help in implementing the SGLD algorithm.
+The code used in the experiments is available at \url{https://github.com/blayes/WASP}.
+Cheng Li's work was partially supported by National University of Singapore start-up grant R155000172133.}